Fox News meteorologist Dean turns into fierce Cuomo critic

 Dean’s disgust with Cuomo remains while a sexual harassment scandal swirls around the governor.
 Last month during one of his news conferences, she kept a running commentary on Twitter, calling him a “disgrace,” a liar and “a criminal.”

-A Fox News spokesperson notes that Dean is not a news reporter, and is talking about an issue that deeply affected her family.
-Fox likened it to Katie Couric urging people to take colon cancer tests, or Al Roker campaigning to raise diabetes awareness.
+Fox wouldn’t make an executive available to talk about Dean.
+A spokeswoman notes that Dean is not a news reporter, and is talking about an issue that deeply affected her family.

-Kathleen Bartzen Culver, director of the Center for Journalism Ethics at the University of Wisconsin, said those situations aren’t comparable.

-“It might be wise for us to take this out of the context of Fox News and ask whether the weather personality on our local station should be calling for the arrest of our mayor,” she said.
-“I think that would make people profoundly uncomfortable and justifiably so.”

 On.
 Jan.
 30, Dean attacked NBC News on Twitter, saying they had “censored” a friend interviewed on the topic by making her say that New York had failed nursing home families, instead of Cuomo.
 But a tape of reporter Kristen Dahlgren's interview disproves that notion, and the finished story is critical of Cuomo.
 Dean said the tape was doctored, but offered no evidence to back that up.